 Diverting Office Chairs from Landfill

 As Global Links’ Program Manager Luke West explains, furniture items are an essential resource in remote health clinics like the ones found in Wampusirpi.
-“Chairs and other administrative furnishings are often luxuries at health facilities in resource poor communities, without which patients and visitors are left sitting on floors”, says Luke.

 In the throes of the worldwide COVID-19 pandemic, reliable, good-quality furniture is an integral part of the medical clinics in Wampusirpi’s fight to contain the spread within their community.